 Mentalization-Based Therapy (MBT)

-This is a psycho-educational group based on the work of Drs.
+PCH Treatment Center offers a mentalization program for clients experiencing emotional dysregulation.
+We also have a psycho-educational group based on the work of Drs.
 Peter Fonagy and Anthony Bateman.
 Mentalization refers to one’s ability to recognize and understand one’s own and another’s thoughts, feelings, and beliefs that are behind emotional experience and behavior.
 Most mental health disorders involve some type of difficulty with mentalizing.
 Research studies indicate that enhanced mentalization is correlated with better affect regulation, greater sense of self-agency, and improved interpersonal relationships.